LoopedLMs/retrofitting-recurrence/README.md

 ```
 @article{mcleish2025teaching,
     title={Teaching Pretrained Language Models to Think Deeper with Retrofitted Recurrence},
-    author={Sean McLeish and Ang Li and John Kirchenbauer and Dayal Singh Kalra and Brian R. Bartoldson and Bhavya Kailkhura and Avi Schwarzschild and Jonas Geiping and Micah Goldblum and Tom Goldstein},
+    author={Sean McLeish and Ang Li and John Kirchenbauer and Dayal Singh Kalra and Brian R. Bartoldson and Bhavya Kailkhura and Avi Schwarzschild and Jonas Geiping and Tom Goldstein and Micah Goldblum},
-    journal={arXiv preprint arXiv:},
+    journal={arXiv preprint arXiv:2511.07384},
     year={2025}
 }
 ```